davep/davep.github.com/content/pages/active-projects.md

 the ability to browse, filter and search the metadata for all the PEPs available via the [PEP API](https://peps.python.org/api/).

+## Rogallo

+[Rogallo](https://github.com/davep/rogallo) is a terminal-based browser for the [Gemini Protocol](https://geminiprotocol.net/).
+Still in early development.

+## Wasat

+[Wasat](https://wasat.davep.dev/) is an async Gemini Protcol client library for Python.
+Currently in early development as the core of Rogallo.

 [//]: # (active-projects.md ends here)